-Health Promotion staff works with groups and organizations in the planning, development and delivery of services.
+Our Health Promotion staff work with groups and organizations in the planning, development and delivery of services.
 The team also provides education, and develops and disseminates information about mental health issues, services and resources.
-Health Promotion services are available to community mental health agencies, consumer/survivor groups, family groups, hospitals, community groups and individuals.

 Harm Reduction is a realistic, public health approach to reducing the harmful physical and mental effects of prolonged substance use.
-Individuals learn to manage how, and how much they use drugs and alcohol so they have less negative impact on their health.
+This involves in counselling, support groups, and educational workshops that help people get control of their lives even as they continue to use substances.
+Learn more.

 A partnership with the Centre for Addiction and Mental Health (CAMH), shared care is an on-site nursing care and counselling clinic for people with mental health and addiction issues.